Aliyugambo/fsi-bootcamp-tasks/Simple-Calculator/README.md

 # Simple-Calculator

+---

 ### It runs the app in development mode.
-Open [Simple-Calculator](https://fsi-bootcamp-tasks.vercel.app/) to test it in your Postman client.
+Open [Simple-Calculator](https://fsi-bootcamp-tasks.vercel.app/) to test it.